 Your loved one may need help adjusting to a new medication regime.
 If he or she receives Medicare skilled home health care, the nurse can assist with setting up a medication box and patient teaching.
 Private duty home care medication management and reminders may be needed on an ongoing basis, or for initial assistance in adapting to the new routine.

-today to learn more about resources and services to help after hospital discharge, for Florida geriatric care management, Clearwater home health services, and patient advocacy.
+CONTACT US today to learn more about resources and services to help after hospital discharge, for Florida geriatric care management, Clearwater home health services, and patient advocacy.